Markov Chain Monte Carlo convergence diagnostics

 • if you look at the left plot, which shows the sample distributions for each of the chains/walkers, that they all look roughly the same,

-• if you look at th right plot, which shows the positions of the chains as a function of the iteration number of the sampler, that they are centred about the same values
+• if you look at the right plot, which shows the positions of the chains as a function of the iteration number of the sampler, that they are centred about the same values

-I then wanted to show what a very obviously unconverged trace looks like by giving it progressively more pathological examples but it kept doing it so quickly that I couldn’t really show the problematic behaviour properly.
-So I’m going to re-use a slightly different implementation of the Metropolis-Hastings algorithm that I used in a previous post that I’ve put in the drop down below but you can skip that as it’s not the important bit.
+I then wanted to show what a very obviously unconverged trace looks like but it kept doing it so quickly that I couldn’t really show the problematic behaviour properly.
+So I’m going to re-use a slightly different implementation of the Metropolis-Hastings algorithm that I used in a previous post that I’ve put in the drop-down below, but you can skip that as it’s not the important bit.

 Metropolis-Hastings code